-- Develop and submit a site-specific EPSC plan to address erosion prevention and sediment control in all areas subject to earth-disturbing activities or reclamation activities. - Submit the EPSC plan with the SWPPP at the time you apply for this permit.
-If earth disturbing activities are planned after the initial application and SWPPP submittal, you must apply to amend your SWPPP to include the EPSC plan. - The EPSC Plan must contain the following: - o Construction sequence; - O Separate site plans or maps for the earth-disturbing phase and reclamation phase of the project, each of which contains the following: - o Name and location of receiving waters for construction stormwater; - Any proposed stream crossings; - o The location of any wetlands; - The proposed phase boundaries; the order of phases, and the required items to complete before initiating the subsequent phase (e.g. complete stabilization of the prior stage); - The proposed limits of disturbance for earth-disturbing activities and reclamation activities; - o The location of all EPSC practices; - o The location of all proposed stockpiles and staging areas; - o Buffers or setbacks from waters and discrete conveyances to waters; - o The location of all existing and proposed structures (roads, utilities, buildings, drainage inlets, etc.); - O Directions for stabilization following initial disturbance: "All areas of disturbance must have temporary or final stabilization within 14 days of the initial disturbance.
-After this time, any disturbance in the area must be stabilized at the end of each work day." - O Specifications for seed mixes, mulch materials, and soil amendments for areas to be stabilized with vegetation - o A legend for all EPSC practices and other features (e.g. wetlands, streams, property lines, etc.); - North arrow and scale; - o Date of last plan revision, name of plan designer, and name of plan; - o Directions for inspection frequency consistent with the permit. - The reclamation plan must also include: final stabilization measures required for all areas of disturbance, including areas requiring stone, rolled erosion control products, hydromulching, seeding and mulching, etc. - 8.J.4.1.2 Area of Earth Disturbance.
-You must minimize the amount of soil exposed during construction activities. - The maximum amount of land area that may be disturbed at any one time is 5 acres: - Areas that are in the active mining phase or that were previously disturbed but are at final stabilization, or have been temporarily stabilized using any of the methods specified in the Vermont Erosion Prevention and Sediment

-Control Field Guide or on the approved EPSC, do not count toward the amount of concurrent earth disturbance.
+- The need for off-site waste or borrow areas, if any, the anticipated amount of borrow or waste material to be transported, the nature of the material, and how these will be permitted (i.e. permitted as a part of the current Notice of Intent (NOI) or under a separate NOI); and - A statement about whether earth disturbing activities are anticipated during the winter construction period (October 15-April 15), the nature of these activities, the area of disturbance associated with these activities, and whether the EPSC Plan incorporates BMPs according to the requirements applicable to the winter construction period. - Separate site plans or maps for the earth-disturbing phase and reclamation phase of the project, each of which contains the following: - Name and location of receiving waters for construction stormwater; - Any proposed stream crossings; - The location of any wetlands; - The proposed phase boundaries; the order of phases, and the required items to complete before initiating the subsequent phase (e.g. "complete stabilization" or "complete removal of soil to expose mineable material"); - The proposed limits of disturbance for earth-disturbing activities and reclamation activities; - The location of all EPSC practices; - The location of all proposed stockpiles and staging areas; - Buffers or setbacks from waters and discrete conveyances to waters; - The location of all existing and proposed structures (roads, utilities, buildings, drainage inlets, etc.); - Directions for stabilization following initial disturbance: "All areas of earth disturbance must have temporary or final stabilization within 14 days of the initial disturbance.
+After this time disturbed areas must be temporarily or permanently stabilized in advance of any runoff producing event." - Specifications for seed mixes, mulch materials, and soil amendments for areas to be stabilized with vegetation - A legend for all EPSC practices and other features (e.g. wetlands, streams, property lines, etc.); - North arrow and scale; - Date of last plan revision, name of plan designer, and name of plan; - Directions for inspection frequency consistent with the permit. - The reclamation plan must also include: final stabilization measures required for all areas of disturbance, including areas requiring stone, rolled erosion control products, hydromulching, seeding and mulching, etc. - 8.J.4.1.2 Area of Earth Disturbance.
+You must minimize the amount of soil exposed during construction activities. - The maximum amount of land area that may be disturbed at any one time is 5 acres; - Areas that are in the active mining phase or that were previously disturbed but are at final stabilization, or have been temporarily stabilized using any of the methods specified in the approved EPSC Plan, do not count toward the amount of concurrent earth disturbance.